yandexdataschool/AgentNet/docs/index.md

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AgentNet's documentation!
+AgentNet
 ====================================

 Contents:

 .. toctree::
   :maxdepth: 2

+  modules/agent
+  modules/environment
+  modules/memory
+  modules/resolver
+  modules/learning
+  modules/utils

 Indices and tables